Collagen Peptides Explained: From Production to Supplement Choice

 A daily intake of 5 to 10 grams is most common.
 Higher dosages have also been studied for specific uses.
 The exact amount depends on the product and your goals.

-Collagen peptides are neutral in taste and dissolve well in both warm and cold drinks.
+Collagen peptides are neutral in taste and dissolve well in warm or cold drinks.
 You can easily add them to water, coffee, tea, soup, smoothies, or yogurt.

 When you take collagen doesn’t matter much.
 What’s important is taking it daily and consistently.
 It may take several months before you notice changes in your skin’s appearance.